128 Participants Needed

 The trial information does not specify whether participants need to stop taking their current medications.

-What data supports the effectiveness of the treatment Care Partner Hospital Assessment Tool (CHAT) for dementia?
+What prior data suggests that the Care Partner Hospital Assessment Tool is safe for use with dementia care partners?

 Who Is on the Research Team?